 There’s no need to deep fry the omelettes.
-Simply cook them in a frying pan greased with about a tablespoon of oil.
+Simply cook them in a frying pan greased with about a tablespoon of vegetable or sesame oil.
 Then take a large soup ladle or cup to scoop out about a cup of egg mixture for each patty and pour onto the hot pan.

 Cook the egg foo young pancakes until each side is golden brown, flipping once or twice as needed.
 It takes about 3-5 minutes to cook each.

 An electric skillet is the best way to cook multiple pieces at once.
 If using a large skillet, it’s difficult to cook more than two or three in the pan at a time.

-While the omelettes are cooking, you can go ahead and start the sauce.
+While the omelettes are cooking, you can go ahead and start the gravy.
 Simply heat a mixture of chicken broth, stevia, tamari, and xanthan gum to a boil then remove from heat.

 Chinese restaurants serve the dish with white rice or fried rice.
 But to keep your meal low carb, I suggest adding one of the following as a side dish instead: